akeneo/dam-connector/README.md

 # Run tests

+Our test stack is based on hexagonal architecture and is composed of different types:
+- Unit tests for logic.
+Most of the time, you have one unit test class by implemented class.
+- Integration tests for the infrastructure layer.
+It tests that the input or output are correctly working.
+- End-To-End tests to test the whole stack.
+We currently don't have these tests but behat and phpunit are good tools for that.

 ## Unit tests
-We suggest [phpspec](https://www.phpspec.net/) as unit test tool.
+We suggest [phpspec](https://www.phpspec.net/) and [phpunit](https://phpunit.de) as unit test tools.
-You can run them through `docker-compose run --rm dam-connector_php-cli vendor/bin/phpspec run`.
+You can run them through `docker-compose run --rm dam-connector_php-cli vendor/bin/phpspec run` and `docker-compose run --rm dam-connector_php-cli bin/phpunit --testsuite unit`

 ## Integration tests
+We suggest [phpunit](https://phpunit.de) as integration test tool.
+You can run these these with the following command `docker-compose run --rm dam-connector_php-cli bin/phpunit --testsuite integration`.